rust-lang/surveys/surveys/2021-annual-survey/questions.md

 >   ### Has an update to a Crate ever broken your code?
 >
 >   * How often and what is the severity of this breakage?
->   ### (Only if iindicated above) How often has your code been broken due to an update to the language/crate?
+>   ### (Only if indicated above) How often has your code been broken due to an update to the language/crate?
+>   ### (Only if indicated above) When your code broke, how much effort was required to identify and repair the issue?
 >
 >   * In general, do people feel like Rust's stability guarantees are upheld?
 >   ### Do your experiences with Rust meet your expectations of stability?
 >
 >   * How often do people *need* to reach for nightly for the compiler or core tooling?
+>
 > * The Rust compiler as a productive tool
 >   * Is the perception of {compile times, binary size, artifact disk space (i.e., the target folder)} getting better or worse over time?
+>   ### In your opinion, have the following aspects of Rust gotten better or worse over the past year?
+>                   Much better   Slightly Better  Remained the same  Slightly Worse   Much Worse
+>   - Compile Times
+>
+>   - Binary Size
+>
+>   - etc.
+>
 > * What are "core tools" for users (i.e., they are an indispensable part of the Rust programming experience?)
+>
+>  ###Please indicate how important (useful?) each of the following tools are when programming with Rust:
+>           Essential   Very Important  Somewhat Important  Not very important   Not important   Useless   I have no experience with this tool
+>
+>   -[list of tools]
+>
 > * How is the IDE experience with Rust?
+> * How reliable is tooling?
+>
-> * How reliable is tooling and how happy are people in general with the user experience?
+> * How happy are people in general with the user experience?
+> **TODO** Are we looking at the user experience of Rust?
+Or the user experience with the Rust tools?
+> ###Overall, how happy/pleased are you with your Rust user experience?
+>
 > * Do people find the edition experience relatively uneventful?
+>
+> ###How difficult was the transition from Rust 2018 to Rust 2021?
+>
+> ###How well does the implementation of editions work?
+>
 > * Does Rust work well for the platform they are targeting (i.e., the compile target)?
 > * Can people usually find the library their looking for?
+> > ###
-If not, what domains seemed to be the most underserved?
+> If not, what domains seemed to be the most underserved?
+>
 > * Questions which gauge attitudes to potential new features.

 ### Which of the following apply to you: